itsvetal/frontend_level-1-main/level-1-3-table/README.md

 The HTML document must also contain the HTML div element with "id" attribute.
 This HTML element will be a container for future table</p>

-<p>You must call the fuction DataTable(config, users)
+<p>You must call the function DataTable(config, users).<br>
-Function takes two arguments with data to fill table:
+Function takes two arguments with data to fill table: <br>
 1. The "config" argument must contain an object with two keys: "parent" and "columns".
 The "parent" key value contains the container ID for a table.
-The "columns" key value contains the reference to an array of the objects with the number of the columns for future table and its headings
+The "columns" key value contains the reference to an array of the objects with the number of the columns for future table and its headings<br>
 2. The "data" argument must contain an array of the objects with data to fill the rows with the table</p>